Josh Clarke (footballer, born 1994): Fringe player (2015–16)

+Breakthrough (2016–2018)

 On 29 June 2016, Clarke signed a new two-year contract.
 He was an ever-present inclusion in matchday squads early in the 2016–17 season and scored his first goal for the club in a 4–1 victory over Reading on 27 September 2016.
 He scored again five matches later, with the opener in a 2–0 West London derby victory over Queen's Park Rangers.
 In mid-February 2017, he signed a new two-year contract extension.
 After a period on the bench, he broke back into the team late in the season and finished 2016–17 with 32 appearances and two goals.

 Clarke began the 2017–18 season down the pecking order on the right side of defence and midfield, but he started in Brentford's EFL Cup matches in the opening weeks of the campaign.
 He scored his first goal of the season in the 4–1 EFL Cup second round victory over rivals Queens Park Rangers on 22 August 2017 and his performance was recognised with a place in the Team of the Round.
 He scored two goals in two matches in mid-September, in a 1–1 league draw with Reading and a late consolation in a 3–1 EFL Cup third round defeat to Norwich City.
-After a season-ending injury suffered by Rico Henry on 30 September, Clarke deputised at left back, after showing his versatility playing at right back and on both wings so far during the season.
+After showing his versatility playing at right back and on both wings so far during the season, Clarke then deputised at left back following a season-ending injury suffered by Rico Henry on 30 September.
 Clarke's performances during the first half of the season were recognised with a nomination for EFL Player of the Year at the 2017–18 London Football Awards and he finished the campaign with 32 appearances and three goals.

 Later years (2018–2020)

 Manager Dean Smith's decision to establish a leadership group and appoint matchday captains during the 2018–19 season led to Clarke wearing the captain's armband for the first time in his Brentford career during a 1–0 EFL Cup second round victory over Cheltenham Town on 28 August 2018.
-Well down the pecking order, Clarke made just three appearances before leaving on loan for the remainder of the 2018–19 season in January 2019.
+Well down the pecking order, Clarke made just three appearances before joining League One club Burton Albion on loan until the end of the 2018–19 season on 11 January 2019.
+Either side of an ankle injury, he made just six appearances during his spell.

 Well-down the pecking order, injury-troubled and having made just two appearances so far during the 2019–20 season, Clarke was made available for transfer during the winter transfer window in January 2020.
 On the final day of the window, his contract was terminated by mutual consent.
 Clarke made 84 appearances and scored five goals during 7 1/2-years as a professional at Griffin Park.